 BEACh was well represented at SETAC this year with 2nd year PhD student Kat Lees providing a platform presentation on “Loss of active pharmaceutical ingredients from soil solution” sponsored by Astra Zeneca.

-Sean Comber (The impact of DOC and pH on the toxicity of triclosan to Gammarus pulex); Simone Bagnis 1st year PhD student funded by Astra Zeneca and Plymouth University (Understanding the fate of active pharmaceutical compounds in surface waters receiving poorly or untreated wastewater and the development of an appropriate environmental risk assessment approach); Holly Pearson PhD student currently writing up, funded by Plymouth University, International Zinc Association and European Copper Institute (The role of organic ligand source and type on zinc and copper speciation in the Tamar Estuary, UK) and Aldous Rees, 1st year PhD student joint with Plymouth University and Southampton Solent University (Modelling and determining the varying dissolution rates of sacrificial zinc anodes on pleasure craft on the Hamble estuary, UK and its environmental implications) all presented posters at sessions which were well attended and stimulated lots of interesting and useful discussions.
+Sean Comber (The impact of DOC and pH on the toxicity of triclosan to Gammarus pulex); Simone Bagnis 1st year PhD student funded by Astra Zeneca and University of Plymouth (Understanding the fate of active pharmaceutical compounds in surface waters receiving poorly or untreated wastewater and the development of an appropriate environmental risk assessment approach); Holly Pearson PhD student currently writing up, funded by University of Plymouth, International Zinc Association and European Copper Institute (The role of organic ligand source and type on zinc and copper speciation in the Tamar Estuary, UK) and Aldous Rees, 1st year PhD student joint with University of Plymouth and Southampton Solent University (Modelling and determining the varying dissolution rates of sacrificial zinc anodes on pleasure craft on the Hamble estuary, UK and its environmental implications) all presented posters at sessions which were well attended and stimulated lots of interesting and useful discussions.

 The annual conference brings together over 2,000 academics, industry, regulatory and consultancy representatives to ensure sound science informs effective regulation.

 Beach scientists participate in international scientific expedition to Antarctica